All Categories Lead Module (CRM) Widgets - Lead Module

 1. New Leads

-Objective: This widget offers a comprehensive means to assess the number of new leads added and the variance compared to the previous period
+Objective: This widget provides a comprehensive way to evaluate the number of new prospects added and the difference compared to the previous period.

 new-leads.png